Postcode area: NR15.

 The bypass development will bring substantial new housing stock.
 Taylor Wimpey and other major developers have planning permission for over 1,800 homes across several sites, with the first phases already under construction.
 These range from starter homes and shared ownership options to four and five-bedroom detached properties.
 The expectation is that property values will rise once the bypass opens and the village centre improves, though the increase in supply could moderate that effect.

-Rentals run at approximately £800-£1,000 for a three-bed house.
+Rentals run at approximately £800 to £1,000 for a three-bed house.
 The rental market should expand as the new developments complete, though demand from Norwich commuters keeps prices firm.

 The Long Stratton bypass has been discussed for over 40 years and is finally becoming reality.
 The 3.9km single-carriageway road diverts the A140 around the western edge of the village, removing an estimated 10,000 vehicles per day from the high street.
 Construction is well underway in early 2026 with completion expected by late 2026 or early 2027.

-The impact will be transformative.
+The impact will be significant.
 The current A140 through the village will be reclassified as a local road, enabling the parish council to redesign the streetscape with wider pavements, better crossings, and a more pedestrian-friendly environment.
-The bypass also unlocks the major housing allocation – the new developments are directly connected to the bypass route, meaning they won’t add traffic to the village centre.
+The bypass also opens up the major housing allocation, the new developments are directly connected to the bypass route, meaning they won’t add traffic to the village centre.

 For existing residents, the short-term pain of construction disruption will give way to a fundamentally different village.
 For buyers, it represents a window of opportunity to purchase before the full benefits are realised.